 In the growing field of bioscience research collaborations, graduates with entrepreneurship skills are at a distinct advantage; they understand how to respond to challenges and succeed in the face of uncertainty.

 You will spend the third year of your degree on placement.
 The placement year could take the form of a research placement at, for example, a biotech start-up, or as an enterprise placement learning more about marketing, accounts or production.

 After this year away, you will come back to study for one further year.

 Placements provide valuable work experience that will help you clarify your career objectives and give you an advantage in today’s competitive employment market.

 Tuition fees for an industrial placement year are significantly lower than tuition fees for a standard year and there are additional fee waivers and discounts for some students who are from financially disadvantaged backgrounds.
 Some placements are also salaried.

 Courses available with entrepreneurship

 We offer degrees with entrepreneurship in the following biosciences subjects.
-The below links will take you to the relevant 'with Entrepreneurship' course page on The University of Manchester website.
+The below links will take you to the relevant 'with Entrepreneurship' course page (2022 entry) on The University of Manchester website.